Adrianapip/Adrianapip.github.io/content/articles/wagtail-for-my-tasty-pastry-blog.md

 It was time to move onto a content management system (cms) to maintain my files.

-I'm aware of different established populare cms's: wordpress, etc. However.
+I'm aware of different established popular cms's: wordpress, etc. However.
 I'm a complicated creature.
 I have this tendancy to try to combine everything I know into a single project as to potentially yield the best/most efficient set of results. 🤔

 If I were keen on learning how to bake really well, I would just go with wordpress, or squarespace, and focus on my writing and baking.
 But, I'm also interested in becoming a better programmer.
 So let's combine the two and design this damn thing from the ground up!